AmeUr56/Real-Time-Fraud-Detection-for-Financial-Transactions/README.md

 - Build and train machine learning models for fraud detection.
 - Evaluate the model's performance.
 - Provide a deployable fraud detection solution for businesses.

+License
+This web app is licensed under the MIT License.
+Copyright (c) 2024 [Ameur].